Business Valuations During The Divorce Process

 Other issues to consider include:

 - Buy-sell agreements

 - Tax consequences

-Because our lawyers have more than 45 years of combined family law experience in high-asset divorce cases, we are experienced in handling all business valuation issues.
-Regardless of complexity, we are ready to bring our experience and work with forensic experts when necessary to protect your financial interests and wellbeing.
+Because our lawyers have more than 20 years of family law experience in high-asset divorce cases, we are experienced in handling all business valuation issues.
+Regardless of complexity, we are ready to bring our experience and work with forensic experts when necessary to protect your financial interests and well-being.

 Contact Us Today

 To speak with a business valuation attorney in Beaverton or Portland about an important family law matter in Hillsboro, Washington County or nearby, please call our office at 503-388-4779 or contact us by email.